-@svelte-put/shortcut GitHub
+@svelte-put/shortcut

 add keyboard shortcuts to node

-@svelte-put/shortcut @svelte-put/shortcut @svelte-put/shortcut changelog
+@svelte-put/shortcut @svelte-put/shortcut @svelte-put/shortcut @svelte-put/shortcut

 Installation